Web Development Blogs

 We have presented a lot of information and links to even more information.
 To avoid information overload, it is paramount that you choose one thing to focus on and only one thing at a time.
 It is effortless to start switching from one topic to another, and it may even be necessary (when building a whole website on your own), but make sure to space out the information so that it doesn’t become overwhelming.

 Even if one feels they can handle the amount of information presented and linked to in this article, it will still do them well if they classify it and take time to process it rather than consuming it back-to-back.
 This article contains some principles that deal more deeply with information overload.

 Other helpful resources

 Although the blogs listed above are beneficial, they aren’t exhaustive.
-Many more online resources are available, from YouTube videos about the given web development topic to podcasts.
-Listed are some websites that can be very helpful for refreshing one’s memory and-or looking for examples of code that you’re having trouble implementing.
+Many more online resources are available, from YouTube videos about web development topics to podcasts.
+Listed are some websites that can be very helpful for refreshing one’s memory and-or looking for examples of code you’re having trouble implementing.